magepages/mpdocs/docs/rma/index.md

   - *Note*:
     - The emails will be separated by commas (,).
     - When a customer sends a request, an email notification will be sent to the admin via this address.
-- **Notice Admin when new reply**: Displays notification for Admin when there is a new reply.
+- **Notice Admin About A New Reply**: Displays notification for Admin when there is a new reply.
   - **All above address**: Allows for all email addresses.
   - **No**: Disallow notifications when having new replies.
   - **Only request argent**: Only allowed when requested.
-- **Email Notify Customer Template**: Email form sent to the customer when the admin answers the comment in the conversation
+- **Notification Email Template to Customers**: Choose the Notification emails sending to customers
+- **Notification Email Template to Admins**: Choose the Notification emails sending to admin.

 ## II.
 Manage RMA Request